mock-server/mockserver/README.md

 # What is MockServer

-MockServer is an API to enable the mocking of any system you integrate with via HTTP (i.e. services, web sites, etc)
+MockServer is an API to enable the easy mocking of any system you integrate with via HTTP (i.e. services, web sites, etc) from either Java or JavaScript.

-This API allows you to setup expectations using an example HTTP request and a HTTP response.
-When the MockServer then receives a matching request it will provide the specified response.

 Requests can be matched on:
 * path (regex or plain text)
 * body (regex or plain text)
 * headers
 * cookies
-* query parameters
+* query parameters (GET)
+* body parameters (POST)

 Responses can contain:
 * status code
 * body
 * headers
 * cookies

-Responses can also:
-* be returned only the specified number of times (or forever)
-* include a delay before the response is returned

 MockServer has already been used on multiple large commercial projects to run large test suits that execute in parallel.